 Your first stipend from MEXT will be transferred to your Japanese postal savings account in the middle of November at the earliest.
 Therefore, it is suggested that you bring at least 150,000 JPY to cover various expenses during your first 6 to 8 weeks in Japan.

-The instruction of opening a bank account will be announced from the Student Support Division.
+Guidance on opening a bank account will be provided from the Student Support Division.

-The pledge must be received by Tokyo Tech no later than July 10.
+The pledge must be received by Tokyo Tech no later than July 12.
 You will not be officially certified as a MEXT Scholarship Student until you have completed this procedure.
-If you cannot submit it on time, please contact the International Student Exchange Division by email.
+If you cannot submit it on time, please contact the International Student Exchange Division by email (email@example.com).

 Incoming students to Tokyo Tech must apply for student ID cards.
-Download the form here, fill it out, and send it with your photo attached in JPEG format to the International Student Exchange Division by email no later than July 10.
+Download the form, fill it out, and send the Excel sheets with your photo attached in JPEG format to the International Student Exchange Division by email no later than July 12.

 If your name does not fit in the space, you can indicate your first or middle name as an initial.